CITGuru/melt/readme.md

 Any client that speaks Snowflake's REST wire protocol — JDBC, the Python connector, Go, Looker, Sigma, Hex, dbt — connects to Melt unmodified.
 Every statement gets its own routing decision.
 The lake copy stays fresh via CDC streams pulled out of Snowflake.

+## Why Melt exists

+Human-driven Snowflake workloads have natural throttles — analysts run dashboards a few times a day, dbt models materialize overnight, ad-hoc queries happen when someone asks a question.
+AI agents don't run at that cadence.
+Copilots, research agents, and autonomous pipelines now generate and execute SQL at machine speed: tens of queries per prompt, thousands per day per agent, most of them small filters and joins the agent is iterating on until the answer looks right.
+Each one bills a warehouse.

+The bet behind Melt is that most of those reads don't actually need Snowflake compute.
+If the underlying Parquet is already on S3 via a lakehouse table, DuckDB can run the small-to-medium query locally for cents — no warehouse spin-up, no credit burn, no minimum billing window.
+Writes, Snowflake-specific features, and genuinely large joins stay on Snowflake, where they belong.

+The routing decision is per-query and invisible to the agent or driver issuing it.
+You don't rewrite your dbt project, your BI tool, or your agent's prompt.
+You change one connection string, and the queries that can run cheaper, do.

 ## How Melt routes a query

 For each incoming statement Melt classifies the query (write detection, Snowflake-feature probe, allowlist / policy gates) and emits one of three routes: